pa4080/cron-gui-launcher/README.md

-# cron-gui-launcher
+# Cron-GIU-Launcher

-A simple Bash script, that is able to launch a **GUI** application as **Cron** job within **Ubuntu**.
+**Cron-GIU-Launcher** is a simple Bash script, that is able to launch a **GUI** application as **Cron** job within **Ubuntu**.
 The script is designed to work with the user's environment, respectively the Cron jobs shall be set within user's `crontab` file.
 It codld be modified to work with `cron.d`, but in some cases this will cause mishmash with the file permissions within `/proc`, so it is not good idea.

 ## Input Parameters